Prasukj7-arch/MediCheck/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Support

+For support and questions:
+- Create an issue in the repository
+- Contact the development team
+- Check the documentation

-## ⚠️ Disclaimer
+## Disclaimer

-This application is for educational and research purposes.
-It should not be used for actual medical diagnosis or treatment decisions.
-Always consult with qualified healthcare professionals for medical advice.
+This application is for educational and informational purposes only.
+It is not a substitute for professional medical advice, diagnosis, or treatment.
+Always consult with qualified healthcare providers for medical concerns.

----

-**Built with ❤️ for the medical AI community**